-Maggie MacPherson is an award-winning photojournalist based in Vancouver, Canada.
-As an alumna of the RTA School of Media at Ryerson University in Toronto, Maggie’s education is rooted in communicating stories, ideas, and creativity through visual mediums.
+Maggie MacPherson is a photographer, videographer, and award-winning photojournalist based in the unceded, traditional territories of the Musqueam, Squamish and Tsleil-Waututh peoples, also known as Vancouver, Canada.
+As an alumna of the RTA School of Media at Ryerson University in Toronto, Maggie’s education is rooted in communicating stories and ideas through visual media.

 In 2016, she teamed up with poet and creative director Katie Bishop to create “Dichotomies” which exhibited at the Beaumont Art Gallery and was subsequently turned into a self-published book and online experience.
 In 2018, she was commissioned by acclaimed opera singer and artistic director, Heather Pawsey, to create a printed photo series to accompany her on stage during the multimedia a capella show, “Unheard”.
 An online version of the series can be found here.
 Also in 2018, international music photographer Céline Pinget collaborated with Maggie on a series of photos to be on display during Sass the Patriarchy, a traveling event series that empowers gender diversity in the music industry.
 The series featuring local female musicians can also be found online here.

 Maggie is currently working on a new collaborative project titled “Quarandreams” with 19 local poets who share their experiences of 2020 & 2021 through ekphrastic interpretation of abstract symmetrical photography and video.

 If you are interested in collaborating with Maggie please fill out the contact form below.